farzadnadiri/farzadnadiri/README.md

 An experienced software developer and ambitious problem solver with a demonstrated history of working in the research industry.
-Has extensive experience creating logical and innovative solutions to complex problems.
-Developed eight projects from scratch and worked in several teams for more than six years.
+Has extensive experience creating logical and innovative solutions to complex problems and worked in several teams for more than six years.
 <!--
 - 🔭 I’m currently working on ...